skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 produced a massive axe, saying he planned on killing the abomination (Yoeg) with it's fathers own axe.

-The fought, and Yoeg killed the paladin.
+They fought and Yoeg killed the paladin.
 He then took his father's axe as his own.

 At the end of our first campaign, Yoeg remained in Grey Moor.